Cereus pierre-braunianus Esteves

 Hardiness: Cereus pierre-braunianus can withstand temperatures as low as 20 to 50 °F (-6.7 to 10 °C), USDA hardiness zones 9a to 11b.

 Fertilizing: During their growing season, Cereus cacti like regular fertilizing.
-A balanced, water-soluble fertilizer, which has been diluted to 1/4 strength, can be added to the water for each watering.
+A balanced, water-soluble fertilizer, diluted to 1/4 strength, can be added to the water for each watering.
 Do not feed during the winter.

 Repotting: While Cereus cacti are young, it is recommended to repot each year in early spring to provide them with fresh soil, inspect the root system, and move them to larger pots if necessary.